 Applicants must correctly answer 15 out of the 20 questions about the bylaws or conditions in order to pass Section C.

-In addition to the current paper test, as described in the previous section of this page, candidates who apply after 1 January 2014 will be required to undertake an assessment of their communication skills, for which an additional fee of £28.80 will be payable.
-Candidates who can demonstrate that they have successfully completed an English-language qualification at a suitable level will be exempted from the additional assessment - see the section on previous qualifications for further details.
+We expect all licensed taxi and private hire drivers to have a sufficient command of the English language that they can communicate freely and clearly with passengers and officials, including in stressful situations.
+Applicants are therefore required to undertake an assessment of their communication skills, for which an additional fee of £28.80 will be payable.
+Candidates who can demonstrate that they have previously completed an English-language qualification at a suitable level will be exempted from the additional assessment - see the section on previous qualifications for further details.

 The assessment consists of a 20-minute exercise, taken by telephone from the council's offices, during which candidates will be tested on various aspects of their speaking and listening ability.
 The assessment is provided by a specialist education and testing company, and consists of 5 sections: